bernis-bicom/prov.dtbicom.xyz/README.md

 # prov.dtbicom.xyz

-Touchless provisioning server for Yealink devices with a simple admin UI.
+Auto provisioning server for Yealink devices with a simple admin UI.

 ## Features

 - Admin UI at `/admin` with login + session cookies
 - SQLite-backed storage for PBX servers and device credentials
 - Dynamic Yealink config endpoint at `/yealink/{mac}.cfg`
+- Firmware catalog sync from 3CX with one-shot per-device updates
 - Dockerized with Caddy reverse proxy (HTTPS on port 8443)

 ## Quick start (Docker + Caddy)